gitosaurusrex/lab-to-hub/README.md

 ```

 ### "01" Summary
-This script makes a request to our GitLab instance's API for all the groups marked as **internal**[^1].
+This script makes a request to our GitLab instance's API for all groups marked as **internal**[^1].
 The script then loops over the list of groups and queries for all unarchived repositories in that group.
-For each group, the script generates a text file named `group--<gitlab-group-name>.txt` where each line represents an individual repository in that group[^2].
+The script generates a text file for each group named `group--<gitlab-group-name>.txt` where each line represents an individual repository in that group[^2].
 The following data is recorded for each repository:
 * http url
 * group name
 * repository name